Specification

 Data provenance describes the origins and the history of data and adds value to data by explaining how it was obtained.

 Metadata Chain alone can already significantly narrow down the search space when you want to explain how a certain piece of data came to be, as it keeps track of all the inputs and queries used to create a dataset.
-But the goal of the provenance system is to make this type of inquiries effortless.
+But the goal of the provenance system is to make this type of inquiry effortless.

 We differentiate the following kinds of provenance: